-For some of the latest highlights about democratic reform, and occasionally other current political issues, check out VotingBC’s Facebook page
+For some of the latest news about democratic reform, and occasionally other current political issues, check out VotingBC’s Facebook page

 What IS proportional representation anyway?